CORONAVIRUS:management, prevention, and origins

 - Sexual activity

 Coronavirus, nCoV, Wuhan or Covid-19…whatever name you give it, is here to stay for some time.
-There isn’t a Coronavirus treatment or vaccine in sight, and if it is developed, it will be months away.
+There isn’t a Coronavirus cure or vaccine in sight, and if it is developed, it will be months away.

 Singapore has been fortunate to have a good monitor and control over the spread.
 However, with an international community and the world continuing to have outbreaks, it is unlikely to end anytime soon.
 The best thing we can do is be proactive.